The Pygmy Kingfisher

 What does it feed on?

-They feed mainly on insects such as grasshoppers, praying mantis, worms, crickets, dragonflies, cockroaches as well as moths and also spiders.
+They feed mainly on insects such as grasshoppers, praying mantis, worms, crickets, dragonflies, and cockroaches as well as moths and also spiders.

 Want to know an interesting Factoid?